 A: What I can say confidently is that it’s not a question of “if you’ll use mixed reality in your training mix”, it’s when.
 It’s here to stay.
 The really exciting thing to me is the AR glasses.
 Brace yourself because those are coming.
 Microsoft HoloLens has been out for years, but I’ve never really considered that a feasible mainstream device.
 Apple is saying 2022 for theirs.
 Once that iPhone equivalent of AR glasses comes out, it’s going to be a game-changer.
 As a training tool, I see a lot of people collaborating virtually in AR, live-streaming holograms of you and me sitting across the table from each other to replace the Zoom meeting.
 Technologies like this do exist today but once they go mainstream, it’s going to be quite a ride.

-To hear the full podcast episode, click here.
+Listen to the full podcast episode to learn more.
 To learn more about how extended reality (XR) can help your organization, speak to a TTA Learning Expert today!